philipturner/metal-fft/README.md

 # MetalFFT (In Archive Mode)

-MetalFFT was an experiment in next-generation GPU acceleration for 1D, 2D, and 3D variations of Fast Fourier Transforms.
+MetalFFT was an experiment in the next-generation GPU acceleration for 1D, 2D, and 3D variations of Fast Fourier Transforms.

 > Note: The above statement is a parody of Swift for TensorFlow's [death](https://www.tensorflow.org/swift/guide/overview), but it is serious.
 I recommend that you try [VkFFT](https://github.com/DTolm/VkFFT) for hardware-accelerated FFTs, which uses OpenCL on macOS.